 You need almost all of the basic equipment that you normally use when climbing to safely and efficiently rappel.

-Ropes are one of the most important pieces of equipment for rappelling.
+Climbing ropes are one of the most important pieces of equipment for rappelling.
 Most climbers use the same dynamic ropes for rappelling that they use for climbing.
 These work well but remember that they stretch and that they can be damaged or cut by rock edges.
 If you’re fixing ropes, such as when you might be working on a long route for several days, then consider fixing static ropes for both ascending and rappelling.
 These don’t stretch and are less likely to be damaged by sharp edges.

 The standard length for most ropes used in North America is 200 feet (60 meters).
 A single 200-foot cord, if it’s doubled back on itself, allows for a 100-foot rappel.
 If your rappel is longer than 100 feet or if you’re unsure how long it is, then you will need to use two ropes, which are joined together with one of four rappel rope knots.